OilProducts/fz/README.md

   - [ ] Alternative Inputs: Explore sending signals as a form of input.

   - [ ] Coverage Tracking: Use ptrace for basic instrumentation.
-Log basic block coverage for each input to inform future mutations and identify minimal crashing examples.
+Log basic block transition coverage for each input to inform future mutations and identify minimal crashing examples.

 - State Logging (On "Interesting" Events)